2023 NBA Mock Draft 10.0: Latest intel, predictions and analysis on all 58 picks

 Ht./Wt.: 6-6, 220 pounds | Metropolitans 92 (France)

-Coulibaly is one of the youngest players in this draft class and also one of the most improved from the start of his French season with the Mets 92.
+Coulibaly is one of the youngest players in this draft class — he'll turn 19 in July — and also one of the most improved from the start of his French season with the Mets 92.
 The 6-6 guard exploded during the LNB Pro A playoffs after averaging only five points and three rebounds during the regular season.
 Coulibaly has incredible length with a 7-2 wingspan and will need some time to further develop his game before he plays impactful minutes, but the talent is there and it will be hard for teams to pass on him in the late lottery or mid-first round.

 Post-lottery